cerebral/cerebral/packages/docs/content/best-practices/05_storing-server-data.en.md

 const userFromObject = users[id]
 ```

 So which one should you choose?
 Well, both!
 Use objects to structure data in the model and use arrays in your views.
-Lets us see how to achieve that.
+Let us see how to achieve that.
 Imagine you get this data structure from the server:

 ```js
 [{